chrisbudnik/youtube-research/readme.md

 > - All the **custom database connectors**?
 They've found a new home at [`youtube-databases`](https://github.com/your-username/youtube-databases).
 >
 > Thanks for sticking around during the shuffle!
 Check out the new repos for the goodies you're after.

+Welcome to the Youtube-Research repository.
+Dive into an efficient suite designed for extracting and analyzing data from YouTube using the YT API v3.
+Built with Python, this repository provides comprehensive modules to get the most out of YouTube data.

 ## 📌 Features: